flaviabeo/wx-multi-agent-system/README.md

 # Watsonx + Granite 3.0 Multi Agent System with Crew AI

-For this demo, all the dependencies can be installed within the notebook, and either the watsonx.ai or ollama can be used as to provide LLM base model.
+For this demo, all the dependencies can be installed within the notebook, and either the watsonx.ai or ollama can be used to provide LLM base model.

 ## LLM Model with Ollama serve